joshbegley/nyt-latest/README.md

 `This is not the first time Guardiola has shared his views on the conflict as he said in June: "It's so painful what we see in Gaza."`\
 https://nytimes.com/athletic/6688809/2025/10/04/guardiola-gaza-israel-palestine-news/

-**Federal Agent in Chicago Shot Person in a Confrontation With Motorist, Officials Say**\
+**Federal Agent in Chicago Shot Motorist in Confrontation, Officials Say**\
-`The wounded individual had non-life-threatening injuries, according to federal authorities.`\
+`The wounded individual had non-life-threatening injuries, according to federal authorities.
+The clash touched off more protests in the city over immigration enforcement.`\
 https://nytimes.com/2025/10/04/us/federal-agent-shooting-chicago.html

 **Mark Sanchez 'in stable condition' after reported stabbing in Indianapolis**\